 I’m going to move on the next weekend.
-Just move to the next city, the distant is close, but there is much household goods and hobby items.
+Just move to the next city, the distant is close, but there are many household goods and hobby items.
 I’m also on the way of making Hatsuharu, so I’ll introduce it soon.
 I suspended Yukikaze which is the same type of destroyer, it’s also waited to restart.

 Such transfer of the kits made on the way is serious.
 After moving, trying to make focusing only a few kits on the way.
 Now there is about 15 kit handling, so now reduced them little by little.

 Brush painting of the linoleum part is quite tight when it’s larger than the light cruiser class.
-I have never made a ship model much, but this Tenryu is almost all linoleum on the deck and on the second deck.
+I have never made a ship model much, but this Tenryu is almost all linoleum on the deck and the second deck.
 I have to retouch a lot later.
 I used the Tamiya Acrylic Paint XF-79 for linoleum deck.

 It is a light cruiser who started service to be assigned flagship of the torpedo fleet squadron.
 It is relatively small in the light cruiser.
 There is Tatsuta on the same type ship.
-Decals are same sheet used in Tenryu and Tatsuta kit common.
+Decals are the same sheet used in Tenryu and Tatsuta kit common.

 During the Great East Asia War, the first stage against the United States, Tenryu contributed to many strategies, including Wake Island and the South Pacific operations.
 In the Battle of Savo Island, it contributed to four enemy heavy cruisers sank, three damaged cruisers and destroyers.

 There are no stairs in the step between the bow deck and the central deck.
 I wonder if it’s time to begin using etched parts if I care about such things.
 It seems to be difficult, so I do not care about full etched parts.
 I like to attach handrails and only do it every time.
 Next time I will try harder etched parts.